 Planning to set sail aboard one of the DCL ships?
 Read our comprehensive Disney Cruise Line Guide to prepare for your voyage, plus plan entertainment, activities & excursions, and learn what to expect from your Disney cruise!
 For personalized planning & recommendations, click here to get a cruise quote from a no-fee Authorized Disney Vacation Planner.
 They can find you all of the current discounts, and help you plan the details of your cruise!

-Do you think Disney Cruise Line will resume sailing by Spring 2021, or is summer or beyond more reasonable?
+Do you think Disney Cruise Line will resume sailing by Summer 2021, or is fall or beyond more reasonable?
 What’s your predicted timeframe?
 Are you expecting significantly modified operations once DCL returns?
 Would you sail with Disney Cruise Line next year, or will you wait longer?
 Do you agree or disagree with our advice and assessment?
 Any questions?
 Hearing feedback about your experiences is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!